Skip to content

 Image

-For the rest of my week 8 work, and more detail on this work, go here.
+For the rest of my week 8 work, and more details on this work, go here.

 Week 9

 This week I worked on programming some outputs for my board.
-I did some neopixels, and a speaker.
+I did some neopixels and a speaker.
 First I found an old strip of neopixels in my lab.
-I cut the neopixels into sections of 3, and then lined up the arrows.
+I cut the neopixels into sections of 3 then lined up the arrows.
 After that, I soldered some wires connecting the 3 strips of 3 neopixels.
-I used a black wire for ground, a red wire for the vcc power, and a yellow wire for the data cable.
+I used a black wire for the ground, a red wire for the VCC power, and a yellow wire for the data cable.

 Image

-After this I started by testing the neopixels in a code I knew, on an arduino uno with c++ code.
+After this, I started by testing the neopixels in a code I knew worked, on an Arduino Uno with C++ code.
 I used the simple example that came with this neopixel library.
-I selected this code, plugged the data line from the neopixels into pin 6 on the arduino, connected ground to ground and connected power to the 5v output.
-Then I chnaged the number of pixels to 9.
-As per my teacher, Mr. Dubick’s, advice, I did not need to use an external power supply for 9 neopixels.
-If you are using more than 9, you should be using a seperate 5v dc power supply to make sure you are not drawing too much current from the usb port on the computer.
+I selected this code, plugged the data line from the neopixels into pin 6 on the Arduino, connected ground to ground, and connected power to the 5v output.
+Then I changed the number of pixels to 9.
+As per my teacher, Mr. Dubick’s, advice, I did not need to use an external power supply for 9 neopixels because of their low current demands.
+If you are using more than 9, you should be using a separate 5v DC power supply to make sure you are not drawing too much current from the USB port on the computer.
 Then I switched the neopixels over to the seeed xiao rp2040, on my milled board from week 8.
-The only thing I had to change was the pinout, I chnaged it from pin 6 on the arduino to pin 3 on the seeed xiao rp2040.
+The only thing I had to change was the pinout, I changed it from pin 6 on the Arduino to pin 3 on the seeed Xiao rp2040.

-To learn how to use a speaker, I first decided that I would do it in arduino ide with a normal arduino uno, since I had never done it before.
-I found this tutorial on how to use the microsd card reader and it seemed to be compatable with any speaker.
+To learn how to use a speaker, I first decided that I would do it in Arduino IDE with a normal Arduino uno since I had never done it before.
+I found this tutorial on how to use the MicroSD card reader and it seemed to be compatible with any speaker.
 First I made a voice recording to test.
-The file saved as an mp3 file and I uploaded that to my sd card.
+The file was saved as an mp3 file and I uploaded that to my SD card.
 Then I began to wire the speaker according to the diagram.

 Image